AgileRL/AgileRL/tools/memory_profiling/fixtures/README.md

 # Calibration fixtures

-One JSON per curated model, produced by `python -m agilerl.memory.profiling.sweep` on a reference device.
+One JSON per curated model, produced by `python -m tools.memory_profiling.sweep` on a reference device.
 A model is curated exactly when its profile exists here — `agilerl.memory.curated_models()` is just a listing of this directory.